 Swollen testicles or lumps in your testicles can be worrying and sometimes painful.

 Testicular lumps and swellings are quite common and can affect males of any age.
+They can be caused by an injury or an underlying medical condition, which leads to a build-up of fluid, inflammation or an abnormal growth.

-Common causes of swollen, enlarged testicles include:
+Rare causes of swollen testicles include:

 Most lumps in testicles are epididymal cysts, which are most likely to develop when you’re middle-aged.
-An epididymal cyst is a small swelling in the epididymis which can cause testicle pain and a sensation of heaviness.

 A swelling or lump on a testicle is the most common symptom of testicular cancer.
 Testicular cancer is rare and is most likely to affect men in their early 30s.
 If you spot any change in the look or feel of your testicles, see your GP as soon as possible.